Yandex Cloud

 2. Select the cluster and click Edit in the top panel.

-3. Under Service settings, change the following additional cluster settings:
+5. Under Service settings, change the following additional cluster settings:

 • Backup start time (UTC): Time interval during which the cluster backup starts.
 Time is specified in 24-hour UTC format.
 The default time is 22:00 - 23:00 UTC.

-Changing the retention period affects both new automatic backups and existing backups.
+Changing the retention period affects both new and existing automatic backups.
 For example, the initial retention period was 7 days, and the remaining lifetime of a single automatic backup is 1 day.
 If the retention period increases to 9 days, the remaining lifetime for this backup will now be 3 days.

 • Maintenance window: Maintenance window settings: